masoudrahimi39/visual-working-memory-game/README.md

-# visual working memory game
+# visual working memory game in pygame

 ## how to run
 just run `main_game.py`